idcrosby/web-tools-server/README.md

 Json validation and formatting.

-Json filtering, remove the selected elements from the JSON data.
+Json filtering, remove (or keep) only the selected elements from the JSON data.
 Filter is passed in as comma delimited fields.
 Sub fields indicated with dot '.' separation.

 ### Time